-Section 34-7-2 authorizes the payment of wages to a payroll card account, effective May 5, 2015.
+Section 34-7-2 authorizes the payment of wages to a payroll card account subject to specified requirements.
 Among other things, the statute requires that certain disclosures and forms be provided to employees at specified times when payroll card accounts are used.
 It also requires that employees be able to opt out of the payroll card program and, at the employee's election, be paid by check or direct deposit.

 Effective September 1, 2014

-Adds section 388-5.7 to the Hawaii Revised Statutes permitting the payment of wages using a pay card with the employee's voluntary authorization and provided certain conditions are met.
+Section 388-5.7 authorizes the payment of wages using a pay card with the employee's voluntary authorization and provided certain conditions are met.
 Among other things, these conditions address written disclosures, alternative payment options, access to account information and cash wages without cost, fee prohibitions, and timely payment of wages to the payroll card account.
-Section 388-1 was amended to include definitions of “pay card,” “pay card account,” and “pay card fee schedule.”
+Section 388-1 was amended to include definitions of "pay card," "pay card account," and "pay card fee schedule."

 The Idaho statutes and regulations do not expressly address the payment of wages using paycards.- 11/04/2015

 Illinois Compiled Statutes, 820 ILCS § 115/2, 115/4, 115/14.5;